35 Best Things to Do in Pittsburgh

 5. Tour Wigle Whiskey Distillery

 If you are serious about whiskey, head to the Wigle Whiskey Distillery to learn all about how your favorite spirit is made, and of course, sample some for yourself.
 While tours take place on Saturdays, a stop at the distillery also makes for a great activity any day or night!
+A whiskey tour is also one of the top experience gifts in Pittsburgh.

 6. Vist the Big Mac Museum